Nuremberg: Nazis on Trial: Episode two: Hermann Goering

 Episode two questions whether Hitler's chosen successor could succeed where he had failed by re-igniting Nazi pride from the witness box.

 The film begins with a re-enactment of the press conference organized following the surrender of Hermann Göring at which he expresses surprise that he is to be indicted for war crimes.
 The regime's top soldier had a fun-loving public image that concealed the brutality of the founder of the Gestapo.
 US Army intelligence psychologist Capt.
 Gustav Gilbert hears from the prisoner how he knows he will hang but first will convince the German people that what he did was for them.

-The suicides of Hitler and Himmler have left Göring the highest-ranking Nazi survivor, and Prison Commandant Colonel Burton Andrus confiding in Gilbert that without him they have not got a case.
+The suicides of Hitler and Himmler have left Göring the highest-ranking Nazi survivor, and Prison Commandant Colonel Burton Andrus confiding in Gilbert that without him they have no case.
 Prison guard Bud Jones tells of the extraordinary procedures put in place following the suicide of Robert Ley.
 Gilbert is assigned prisoner liaison to watch over the inmates, and Göring confides in him his wish to be remembered as a great man.

 As the trial begins the defendants, led by Göring, are initially jubilant but US prosecutor Whitney Harris tells that a film on the camps brings home to them their crimes.
 Chief Prosecutor Justice Robert Jackson's cross-examination of Göring collapses into farce thanks to the defendant's glib responses which Professor Richard Overy reveals put the future of the trial in doubt.
 Radio Journalist Harold Burson explains British Prosecutor David Maxwell-Fyfe rescued the trial by changing tack and putting Göring on the ropes.

 Harris explains that the belated capture of Auschwitz Commandant SS Lt-Col. Rudolf Höss finally revealed the true extent of the crimes and led to the defendants giving up the fight.
 Overy explains that Göring's united front collapsed as one by one the defendants denounce Hitler and even Göring himself.
 Göring is subsequently sentenced to death by hanging.
-He appeals against the hanging, preferring a soldier's death by shooting, but this is denied.
-On the night of his execution, he takes his own life with a cyanide capsule.
+He appeals against the hanging, preferring a soldier's death by shooting, but this is denied; on the night of his execution, he takes his own life with a cyanide capsule.

 Overy concludes that with Göring sentenced and the myth that Hitler destroyed the Third Reich was finally laid to rest.